 The practical annotation is that in order to have the application for the vessel arrest recognised promptly, any foreign documents need to be translated in advance.
-Moreover, the court will almost always want to see the corporate documents of the claimant (e.g., excerpt from the commercial register) showing that their representative in the Polish "arrest" proceedings is authorised to act by persons having the capacity to grant such an authorisation.
 Failure to do so can cause major delays in obtaining the arrest.

 The arrest of a ship can be obtained in Poland even if the Polish courts do not have jurisdiction in the main proceedings.
 It should be noted, however, that the court in Poland will give the claimant no more than 14 days to commence legal proceedings (either in Poland or abroad), if they have not already been started.